sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 Note:

-- It's hard to look for something you don't know exists
+- It's hard to look for information
-  - If it's in the open, it can at least be found
+  - But if it's in the Open, it can at least be found
-- Create opportunities for a community
-  - E.g. [Open Resource Exchange](https://canada-ca.github.io/ore-ero/en/index.html) with Canadian municipalities
+- Makes collaboration easier (more organic, less rigid)

 --